MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/buildschema-aggfunction.md

 ## Example

-The following example builds a schema based on:.
+The following example builds a schema based on:

 * `{"x":1, "y":3.5}`
 * `{"x":"somevalue", "z":[1, 2, 3]}`